In order to earn a JD degree, a student must successfully complete all of the following academic requirements:

 If entered prior to Fall 2011: 86 total units, including 41 units in required classes;

-If entered Fall 2011 or later: 84 total units, including 39 units in required classes:
+If entered Fall 2011 or later: 84 total units, including 36 units in required classes plus a professional skills course:

 i) CLASSROOM UNITS: Complete at least 65 units in regularly scheduled law school classroom courses (non-classroom courses include Directed Research, Moot Court, clinical and externship courses or programs, Street Law program, and certain co-curricular programs for which academic credit is awarded, such as advocacy competitions, ASP Program Tutor, Maritime Law Journal, and USF Law Review);